Are You Using Visual Clutter As A Task List?

 Lists Can Help You Prioritize

-One possible drawback of using clutter to remind ourselves is that we have to look at the evidence of undone tasks all the time.
+One is that we have to look at the evidence of undone tasks all the time

 Another possible drawback is that, unlike some written lists, clutter itself is poor at indicating the relative urgency or importance of the different tasks.